awslabs/llrt/README.md

 ## Testing & ensuring compatibility

-The best way to ensure that your code is compatible with LLRT is to write tests and executing them via the built in test runner
+The best way to ensure your code is compatible with LLRT is to write tests and execute them using the built-in test runner.
+The test runner currently supports Jest/Chai assertions, with the exception of Jest asymmetric matchers.
+There are two main types of tests you can create:

+Unit Tests
+- Useful for validating specific modules and functions in isolation
+- Allow focused testing of individual components

+End-to-End (E2E) Tests
+- Validate overall compatibility with AWS SDK and WinterCG compliance
+- Test the integration between all components
+- Confirm expected behavior from end-user perspective

+For more information about the E2E Tests and how to run them, see [here](tests/e2e/README.md).

 ### Test runner

-Test runner uses a lightweight Jest-like API and uses the [assert module](https://nodejs.org/api/assert.html) from Node.js for test assertions.
-For examples how to implement tests for LLRT see the `/tests` folder of this repository.
+Test runner uses a lightweight Jest-like API and supports Jest/Chai assertions (with the exception of Jest asymmetric matchers) and the [assert module](https://nodejs.org/api/assert.html) from Node.js for test assertions.
+For examples on how to implement tests for LLRT see the `/tests` folder of this repository.

 To run tests, execute the `llrt test` command.
 LLRT scans the current directory and sub-directories for files that ends with `*.test.js` or `*.test.mjs`.
 You can also provide a specific test directory to scan by using the `llrt test -d <directory>` option.